Law Reform Commission of Western Australia: Constitution

-The commission is established under the Law Reform Commission Act 1972 (WA).
+The commission is established under the Law Reform Commission Act 1972.
 The Governor of Western Australia may appoint members of the commission.
 Two members are to be full-time and three members are to be part-time.

 The part-time members are to include a lawyer, a senior academic from a university, and a senior office of the Western Australian State Solicitor Office.
 Part-time members are appointed for three years.

 The full-time members are to be lawyers or other people who in the opinion of the governor have the necessary experience to be on the commission.
 Full-time members are appointed for five years.